H4CKR3M/nZombies-Unlimited-zTokyo/README.md

+# nZombies Unlimited ZTokyo
+This is an edited version of the nZombies-Unlimited mod with changed made for the ZTokyo nZombies server, with the goal of the server remaining online without an admin present loading configs and unsticking zombies.
+You're welcome to use this fork for your own purposes as well.

+Changes:
+* Autoload Config
+* Mapvote Support
+* Escape Feature / Victory Condition
+* Auto-Kill Remaining Zombies (anti-stuck)
+* Rebalancing

+Fixes:
+* Door text displays correctly
+* Varius Exception Handling

+All edits are prefixed with the [ZT] prefix, to better help CTRL+F finding changes:
+* [ZT] Text-Fix
+* [ZT] Balancing
+* [ZT] UI
+* [ZT]
+* [ZT]
+* [ZT]
+* [ZT]
+* [ZT]
+* [ZT]

 # nZombies Unlimited
 nZombies Unlimited is an experimental idea of breaking the [original nZombies](https://github.com/Zet0rz/nzombies) free from its limits.
 It is a complete recreation built from the ground up with the idea of modularizing _everything_ and supporting full toolkits for Config creation.